sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 sipsorcery route --from sip:music@iptel.org --to web --scope --audio-codec opus
 ```

-The `livekit:` **source and sink** are both wired (publish into a room, and subscribe to one — run the
+The `livekit:` and `cloudflare:` **source and sink** are both wired — publish into a room / SFU session,
-two in separate processes for a room round trip).
-The `cloudflare:` source/sink and `sip:` as a sink are
+and subscribe to (pull) one — so running the two in separate processes is a full round trip
+(`route --from testpattern --to cloudflare` in one, `route --from cloudflare:<id> --to web` in another).
-recognised but report that they are not wired into `route` yet — use the dedicated verbs for those today
+`sip:` as a sink is recognised but reports it is not wired into `route` yet; it becomes a `route` edge in
-(`cloudflare sfu`).
-They become `route` edges in a later version, at which point
-`route --from sip:… --to livekit:room` bridges a call into a room with no bespoke command.
+a later version, at which point `route --from sip:… --to livekit:room` bridges a call into a room with no
+bespoke command.

 ### The bridge verb